Blubell26/giuliapacciotti.com/_posts/2026-01-18-if-you-can-handle-being-disliked.md

 A projection is when someone takes something that belongs to them — a fear, a wound, an expectation, an unmet need — and places it onto you.
 They then respond to what they’ve placed there as if you put it there yourself.

 This is not always conscious.
 Most of the time it isn’t.
-The person doing it genuinely experiences you as the problem, the threat, the one who is behaving badly.
+The person doing it truly experiences you as the problem, the threat, the one who is behaving badly.
 From inside a projection, it feels completely real.

 Which is what makes it so disorienting to be on the receiving end.
 You are being responded to as something you are not.
 You are being held responsible for feelings that were never yours to begin with.
 And if you were raised in an environment where keeping the peace meant absorbing other people’s emotional states as your own responsibility, you will be very well trained to accept that arrangement without question.

 The guilt arrives automatically.
 The self-doubt follows.
 You start to wonder if maybe they’re right.
 Maybe you did do something wrong.
 Maybe you are too much, or not enough, or too difficult, or not trying hard enough.

 You go quiet.
-You make yourself smaller.
-You adjust.
+You make yourself smaller and you adjust.

 And the projections keep coming, because the person doing it has just learned that this works.